MUDAL/ESP-IDF-ThingSpeak-HTTP/README.md

 # ESP-IDF-ThingSpeak-HTTP

 ## Description
 This project involves the communication between an ``ESP32 + BME280 sensor`` and the ThingSpeak server using the ``HTTP`` protocol.
-Humidity and temperature readings are taken by a ``BME280`` sensor and uploaded to ThingSpeak by the ``ESP32`` using ``REST APIs``.
+Humidity and temperature readings are taken by a ``BME280`` sensor and uploaded to ThingSpeak (periodically) by the ``ESP32`` using ``REST APIs``.
 More information will be provided on these APIs are they are crucial in writing data to the server as well as reading data from it.
 The project is developed using ``ESP-IDF`` drivers (Wi-Fi, HTTP client, I2C, GPIO, etc.).

 ## Requirements
 1. ESP32 Dev Board